skx/puppet-summary/HACKING.md

 # Cross compiling puppet-summary

-In this example, the compilation is happening on x86_64 Fedora system with a target of Raspbian on ARM (raspberry PI).
-This should be quite similar (different package names basically, for Debian-based distros).
+In this example, the compilation is happening on x86_64 Fedora or a Debian 9 amd64 system with a target of Raspbian on ARM (raspberry PI).

 ## Install the packages you need.

+### Fedora
 `# dnf install binutils-arm-linux-gnu cross-gcc-common cross-binutils-common gcc-c++-arm-linux-gnu kernel-cross-headers glibc-arm-linux-gnu  glibc-arm-linux-gnu-devel`

+### Debian
+` # apt-get install  cpp-6-arm-linux-gnueabihf g++-6-arm-linux-gnueabihf gcc-6-arm-linux-gnueabihf gcc-6-arm-linux-gnueabihf-base gccgo-6-arm-linux-gnueabihf
 ## Manually fix pthreads

+_Note:_ This is only required on Fedora builders.

 The way cgo works for cross compiles, it assumes a sysroot, which is normal.
 However, the way pthreads is called in the github.com/mattn/go-sqlite3 package, it requires and absolute path, but that path is relative to the sysroot provided.